This post may contain affiliate links. Please read our disclosure policy.

 Snickerdoodle Apple Cobbler

-- 6 cups thinly sliced apples (granny smith, honeycrisp or pink lady work best)
+- 6 cups thinly sliced apples granny smith or honeycrisp are our favorites

 - 1/3 cup packed brown sugar

 - 17.5 ounce pouch Betty Crocker Sugar Cookie Mix

 - 1/2 cup butter softened to room temperature

 - Preheat oven to 350 degrees F and grease a 9" x 13" baking dish with nonstick cooking spray.

 - In a stand mixer, combine softened butter, sugar cookie mix and 1 tablespoon ground cinnamon at medium speed just until combined and crumbly.
 Set aside.